Search

 One way to ensure that all owners are involved in decisions and the management of your building is to set up an owners’ association.
 An owners’ association is a group of owners who come together to tackle issues within their building.

-To find out more about owners’ associations, you can visit our website.
+To find out more about owners’ associations, you can visit our this page.
 Or read the next article in this newsletter to find out about owners’ experiences of having an association in their building.

 How do I know what the rules are for my building?